ISG-Siegen/assembled/README.md

 print("Average Performance:", sum(fold_scores) / len(fold_scores))
 ```

-To re-use our evaluation code, coined Assembled-Evaler for now, a benchmark must have been run first,
-see `example_run_benchmark.py` and `example_rebuild_benchmark_data.py`.
-Afterwards,
-see `example_evaluation_and_analysis.py` to run our pre-defined evaluation code.

 ## Limitations

 * **Regression is not supported** so far as OpenML has not enough data (runs) on Regression tasks.
 Would require some